The Most Vegan-Friendly Cities Across the U.S.

 Just like the mountain state region, the Southwest isn’t especially well-known for its vegan cuisine.
 Albuquerque is the exception, with a quickly growing list of veg-friendly and fully-vegan establishments.
 What’s especially great about vegan fare in this city is that, not only can you find easy-to-veganize options at Thai, Chinese, and Indian restaurants (Annapurna’s has the most choices), but the capitol of hot air ballooning is the perfect place to find fully vegan versions of traditional Southwest cuisine.

-During your stay, check the veteran-owned Vegan Vato Instagram page to see where the food truck is scheduled to sling its tacos, tostadas, burritos, and sammies (chose from seitan asada, jackfruit carnitas, BBQ tempeh, and ground Impossible “meat”).
-The Acre has fun, homestyle food, and La Finca Bowls is where to score fresh quinoa, lentil, and vegan poké coconut rice bowls.
+During your stay, check the veteran-owned Vegan Vato Instagram page to see where the food truck is scheduled to sling its tacos, tostadas, burritos, and sandwiches.
+(Choose from seitan asada, jackfruit carnitas, BBQ tempeh, and ground Impossible “meat.”)
+Or, score fresh quinoa, lentil, and vegan poké coconut rice bowls at La Finca Bowls.
 Can’t decide what you want?
-Head to fully vegetarian Mata G, which serves a different style of cuisine every day of the week—shout out to their Tuesday Moroccan saffron cous cous and Friday Lebanese kibbe casserole.
+Head to fully vegetarian Mata G, which serves a different style of cuisine every day of the week—shout out to their Tuesday Moroccan Saffron Cous Cous and Friday Lebanese Kibbe Casserole.

 It should go without saying that when in Boise, you have to try the potatoes so head to Boise Fry Company, where your vegan burger is accompanied by your choice of fried gold, purple, sweet, or Russet potato—also grab an order of their addictive, crispy fried Brussels sprouts.
 My personal favorite place to eat here is Tarbush Kitchen, a Middle Eastern restaurant run by Iraqi refugees that has great baba ganouj and the best falafel I’ve ever had stateside.
 The chefs are so gifted that, before relocating to Boise, one of the owners was recruited by the US Army to cook for troops in Baghdad.
 For dessert, head over to Guru Donuts, which has vegan options like sea salt chocolate, maple, and “hipsterberry.”